explosion/spacy-course/chapters/chapter1.md

 <exercise id="2" title="Use Python in this website">

 Welcome to lesson two.
 In this lesson, you will run two lines of Python code and learn to use the interactive environment.
+The first lesson is as simple as $1+1=2$!

 ### Python is talkative!